 Best Sitting Position for Digestion

-By improving your posture, you can improve digestion because it maintains a healthy digestive system.
+By improving your posture, you can improve digestion.
 Sitting or standing up requires your muscles and bones to adjust quickly to new positions.
 It takes longer for some parts of our body to do their job if we don’t maintain good posture while standing or sitting, such as digestion when we slouch.

 As a general rule, the best sitting position for digestion is to sit as far back as possible on your seat.
 Make sure your feet are flat against the floor and that you are sitting up high enough so that you are not slouching.
 Your legs should not be crossed.